jhpyle/mTCP/README.md

 `TELNET_PRINTER_INIT`.
 These characters are sent to the printer the first time you type Alt-P to enable printing.

+This repository contains a Python script, [tprint], that can be used to print a file or an output stream.
+You can call it either as a pipe or you can give it the name of one or more files:

+    ps ax | tprint
+    tprint foo.txt
+    tprint foo.txt bar.txt
+    tprint *.msg

+In addition, this repository contains two bash scripts, [startprint] and [stopprint], which echo the escape sequences for turning printing on and off.
+As explained in "Configuring your applications," below, you can also bind keys in [bash] for turning printing on and off.

 ## Compatibility

 There are two versions of the executable: